 The Club shall not join any federation of societies or clubs.

-(c) A Judge should have awarded at least three sets of C.C’s at Championship shows before being
+- A Judge should have awarded at least one set of C.C’s at Championship shows before being selected to

 Hon Life Members